Introduction

 Key Principles

-- Grounds for Review: Powers can be reviewed for illegality, irrationality, and procedural errors.
+- Grounds for Review: Prerogative powers can be reviewed on grounds of illegality, irrationality, and procedural impropriety, mirroring the principles applied to statutory powers.

 Case Studies